The SEO professionals’ concerns with the performance and navigation of websites on mobile devices have always existed.

 The current models already allow the use of two or three sim cards and provide functions that help them organize their different routines.

-The fact is that the smartphone has become an essential component in people’s daily life, as well as the main window of opportunity for companies to advertise and, mainly, to build a relationship with their public.
+The fact is that the smartphone has become an essential component in people’s daily life, as well as the main window of opportunity for companies to advertise and, mainly, to build a relationship with the public.

 This social panorama made many companies adapt their strategies to satisfy this new consumer who is always with a phone in their hands.